JaneEnabling/docs/ABOUT.md

       at y time, the function configures a JSON representation of the GPIO pin being off, and passes to the janett c++ GPIO reader/writer

+Well what about that bad code that technically works, but is really buggy, and no-one likes?
+This is were we start to look at the concept of crowd-sourcing at its finest.
+Public codes are all free.
+Good CD's get voted up.
+Bad CB's get voted down.
+If you don't like a CB, write one yourself, or combine until you get what you need.